patrickcfwhite/project-3/README.md

   .post(secureRoute, itemController.addActivity)
 ```
 - Once users have registered successfully, they can contribute to any of the collections using this endpoint.
-- This function is also used for users to favourite activities and save them into their savedItems array by using a **seperate endpoint**.
+- This function is also used for users to favourite activities and save them into their savedItems array by using a **separate endpoint**.
 To determine this, a conditional statement is used to determine which array the item would be stored in.
 This is followed by finding a user by their ID in the database and pushing the activity into either the `savedBy` or the `uploads` array and saves the user back into the database once completed.
 ```js
 router.route('/:category/:id')
   .put(secureRoute, itemController.editActivity)